-Prior to joining the TEALS team, Tania handled catering and event planning for the Facilities team at Microsoft in New York.
+Prior to being involved with the TEALS team, Tania handled catering and event planning for the Facilities team at Microsoft in New York.
 As the tech industry continues to develop and grow, she thinks it’s very important for current high school students to have the option to learn Computer Science, and be made aware that this could be a potential career path.
-Since she never had the opportunity to learn Computer Science in school herself, she is very excited to be part of the TEALS team, and to use/expand her skill set to assist the program to succeed and grow.
+Since she never had the opportunity to learn Computer Science in school herself, she is very excited to be involved with TEALS, and to use/expand her skill set to assist the program to succeed and grow.